Get Started

 Postel’s Robustness Principle

 We encourage you to keep Postel’s robustness principle in mind.
 Build your integration in a way that is resilient to change, wherever it may come.
 Don’t confine yourself to the limits of our current documentation examples.
 A string looking like a guid must still be handled and stored like a string, not as a guid, as it could be a URL in the future.
-The day our transactionNumber ticks past 1,000,000, make sure your integration can handle number 1,000,001.
+The day our transactionNumber ticks past 1,000,000, make sure your integration can handle 1,000,001.
 If some fields, operations or headers can’t be understood, you must be able to ignore them.
 We have built our requests in a way which allows the payeeInfo field to be placed before metadata, or vice versa if you want.
 We don’t expect a specific order of elements, so we ask that you shouldn’t either.

 Headers